migueloliveros/Hello_360/README.md

-# Dictature 4.0: “La Prison à plein air”.

-(IX)_Immersive_reactive_experience_and_multimedia_archives_from_Argelia.

-Abstract:
-The reader in this repository is introduced to the unique case study of Algeria.
-Since 2019 the country has been undergoing a social and political revolution, similar to the Arab Springs of 2011, which seeks to overthrow a long lasting “fachade democracy” and authoritarian military currently in power via a coup d'etat.
-This military elite which, to the eyes of the Western powers is trying to establish a constitutional democracy, is in fact attempting to perpetuate itself in power via the control of: the web 2.0, 3.0, cellular networked technologies such as 3G and 4G, social media such as Facebook or Instagram, You Tube, Vimeo, the press and the mass media; imprisoning and in some cases murdering activists, lawyers and intellectuals which use these mediums as means to denounce basic violations of human rights.
-Through a number of video and audio interviews carried out in Algeria and the autonomous region of the Kabyle with key players of the revolution during the Ramadan of 2019, this immersive multimedia archive will herald the hypothesis that Algeria is in fact a “Dictature 4.0”, a “plen air” prison supporting radical islamism, human rights violations to minorities such as the: Amazigh or the Mozabites Berber and their cultural heritage.
-A regime exercising an absolute control over networked technologies, which in fact and paradoxically are playing a vital role in connecting and informing those which resist this fundamental authoritarianism.

-KEYWORDS: Dictatorship, data, Algeria, Kabyle, Human Rights, Networked Technologies, Social Media, Video on the Web, Activism, Berber, Amazigh, Mozabites.
+# Dictature 4.0: “La Prison à plein air”: (IX) Immersive reactive experience and multimedia archives from field sudies carried out in  Argelia and the autonomous region of the Kabyle with key players of the revolution during the Ramadan of 2019, the project also contains audio-visual MATERIAL courtesy of the author’s personal DATA base & the Ligue Algérienne pour la Defense des Droits de l'Homme (LADDH)  from the Ghardaia protets of 2014-2015.

+Article 19Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.
+(UDHR, 1948).

-References:
+# References:

 https://networkcultures.org/videovortex/video-vortex-12/